GravityKit/GravityView/readme.txt

 = 1.14 (PRE RELEASE) =
 * Added: Show the value of a single column of a "Multiple Columns" List field
 * Added: Search Bar now supports custom label text
+* Added: Sorting by time now works.
+Why is this "Added" and not "Fixed"?
+Because Gravity Forms doesn't natively support sorting by time!
 * Fixed: Field containers were being rendered even when empty
 * Fixed: Widgets were not being displayed when using page builders and themes that pre-process shortcodes
 * Fixed: Don't show "Width %" setting when in Single Entry configuration